-Hence, system admins can quickly collect high-level data regarding the network health to find the best possible solution.
+Hence, system admins can quickly collect high-level data regarding network health to find the best possible solution.
 The software comes with a powerful web interface that’s easy to use and allows consolidating notifications and alerts.

 The Nagios Network Analyzer offers a centralized view of your network bandwidth data and potential compromises with extra clarity.
 Its intuitive dashboard lets you analyze critical NetFlow data sources, abnormal network behavior, and server metrics to assess the network.